Ben Ingersoll is the sports and education reporter for the Steamboat Pilot & Today where he began work in September 2013.

 Ben has his Bachelor of Arts in mass communication and journalism from Fresno State.
 Before starting at the Pilot & Today, he served as a sports reporter for the Fowler Ensign as well as sports editor and editor in chief of Fresno State's student newspaper, The Collegian.

-Ben is originally from Shasta Lake, Calif., and is new to Steamboat Springs.
+Ben is originally from Shasta Lake, Calif.
 In his downtime, he enjoys traveling, hiking, college football and any fitness-related activity.

 Steamboat Springs High School senior Mitch McCannon is hoping to make his full-game debut this week on the lacrosse field, three months after breaking three bones in his foot.